 Young people of different age categories took part in a series of workshops led by urbanlab team and others to re-imagine architecture and urban fabric of Yerevan inspired by works and teachings of Hundretwasser.
 The results of the program were presented in June at the closing ceremony of the exhibition.
 Architect Armine Shahbazyan also joined the workshops along with urbanlab team.
 Photos by Armen Yesayants, Cafesjian Center for Arts.

-April 18 is the International Day of Monuments and Sites initiated by International Council on Monuments and Sites (ICOMOS). urbanlab joins for the promotion of preservation in particular attention to protection of the modern (20th century) heritage.
-You can see out bright yellow stickers all over Yerevan especially in central part.
+April 18 marks the International Day of Monuments and Sites initiated by International Council on Monuments and Sites (ICOMOS). urbanlab joins the series of events carried out within this initiative on 2014, partaking in the promotion of preservation of modern (20th century) heritage.
+You can see out bright yellow stickers all over Yerevan, particularly in the central parts of the city.

 Prague Architecture Week is a well-known international festival of modern and contemporary architecture.
 In 2013 urbanlab was invited to this prestigious event to represent Armenia for the first time.
 The pavilion of Armenia was presented in the format of a 3D urbanlab map of Yerevan, where some important urban activity points with involvement of our team were presented.
 Find more information on our participation at Prague Architecture Week here.

 The aim of Meet Architecture series is to provide an alternative and none formal education to young professionals and architecture students.
 Some professionals in urban planning, architecture and related fields are sharing their knowledge once in two weeks.
 In this season a number of guests held talks, which can be found here.

 As part of the 2020Lab Project individual architects and professionals from related fields presented their unrealized projects on Pecha Kucha format.

 In addition to this, a group of individual architects and professionals also presented their vision on the changes that will happen during next 8 years.